 Day 1 Fly to Victoria

 Your first day of your exploration of the Pacific Cities has you flying via Vancouver to the beautiful Victoria, the provincial capital of British Columbia.
 This small city offers an array of activities both land and sea based.
 Meet your driver at Victoria Airport for your transfer to Victoria’s downtown.
 Take a saunter around Victoria’s Inner Harbour taking in the beautiful architecture of the renowned Fairmont Empress and British Columbia’s Parliament Buildings.
-Watch as the water taxis ferry their passengers from one point of the harbour to another and take in the sight of the floatplanes landing and taking off from the bustling harbour.
+Relax and enjoy the beauty of the harbour and enjoy watching floatplanes landing and taking off from the bustling harbour.
 Overnight Victoria

 Day 2 – 3 Victoria